 Lesson #02: Multi-signature Transactions

-A multi-signature (multi-sig) transaction requires more than one user to sign a transaction prior to the transaction being broadcast on a blockchain.
-You can think of it like a husband and wife savings account, where both signatures are required to spend the funds, preventing one spouse from spending the money without the approval of the other.
-For a multi-sig transaction, you can include 2 or more required signers, these signers can be wallets or script.
+A multi-signature (multi-sig) transaction requires more than one user to sign a transaction before it is broadcast on the blockchain.
+Think of it like a joint savings account where both parties must approve spending.
+Multi-sig transactions can include two or more required signers, which can be wallets or scripts.

-In this lesson, we will learn to build multi-signature transactions to mint a token.
-We will also setup a NextJS app to build a simple web interface to interact with the Cardano blockchain.
+• Set up a NextJS app with a simple web interface to interact with the Cardano blockchain.

 System setup

-In order to interact with the blockchain, we need a wallet extension.
-You can use any wallet that supports the CIP30 standard, which you can choose one to download here.
+To interact with the blockchain, you’ll need a wallet extension that supports the CIP30 standard.
+Choose and download one here.

-After downloading the wallet, you can restore the wallet using the seed phrase you created in the previous lesson.
+After downloading the wallet, restore it using the seed phrase you created in the previous lesson.

-Open the Terminal and execute this command to create a new NextJs application:
+Open your terminal and run the following command to create a new NextJS application:

 npx create-next-app@latest --typescript mesh-multisig